tmfg/digitraffic/pages/tieliikenne-en.md

 Data is updated almost in real time but information is cached.
 Actual update interval is one minute.
 Real time data can be read from WebSocket.

-#### Traffic speed and traffic volume data in Datex2 format
+#### Traffic speed and traffic volume data in Datex II format

-The Datex2 API version is 3.5 and data is shared in both JSON and XML formats.
+The Datex II API version is 3.5 and data is shared in both JSON and XML formats.

 The shared sensor data is as follows: